(Published June 8, 2010)

 With annual sales reaching at least, $18.1 billion, the promotional products business is a competitive industry to be in.
 Branders has consistently trumped competitors through unmatched low prices, speedy service, high-quality products and excellent customer relations.

 By ordering online, companies also benefit from accurate item previews, up-to-the-minute order statuses and 24/7 support.
-Promotional products include wearable items such as t shirts, cap or writing instruments, mugs with a company’s name, logo or message printed on it.
+Promotional products include wearable items such as custom t-shirts, cap or writing instruments, mugs with a company’s name, logo or message printed on it.

 With over 97 percent of Fortune 500 companies and the White House in its roster of clients, Branders is a success because its employees are happy.